COVID-19 communication for our nation’s First Peoples

-RD Consulting came on board to assist NIAA with this communication issue.
-To understand the demands and needs of the agency, and to figure out where time could better be saved and the data collection process better streamlined, our team met with the key stakeholders.
-After a series of interviews, we broke the project up into three sections and helped the agency implement our corresponding recommendations.
+Our team met with the key stakeholders to understand the demands and needs of the Agency and assess options for saving time and streamlining the process.
+After a series of interviews, we broke the project up into three sections and helped the Agency implement our corresponding recommendations.

 The third part of the project was to aid the agency with the internal buy-in of the CRM tool.
 Our team storyboarded, scripted, directed, and produced a 2-dimensional animated video explaining to staff what it was and how it could benefit the organisation and its work.

-Following the completion of our work with NIAA, the agency has reported having enhanced capabilities in inputting, storing, translating and communicating COVID-19-related data on Indigenous Australians.
+Following the completion of our work with the Agency, the agency reported having enhanced capabilities in inputting, storing, translating and communicating COVID-19-related data on Indigenous Australians.

 The new template enables the agency to quickly produce reports, making them more engaging and digestible for decision-makers.
 Our efforts in data translation and visualisation also brought the Agency closer to successfully introducing a new centralised way to record, manage and access key information quickly and meaningfully.